Cyber Insurance Premiums in 2024: What Factors Are Driving Costs?

 Verizon Data Breach Investigations Report, the finance sector accounted for over 1,800 cyber incidents globally

-According to the 2023 Verizon Data Breach Investigations Report, the finance sector accounted for over 1,800 cyber incidents globally, with similar trends observed in India.
+According to the Verizon Data Breach Investigations Report, India witnessed similar patterns.
+The finance sector alone suffered more than 1,800 cyber incidents worldwide in 2023.

 4. Increased Payouts by Insurers